txoof/PaperPi/paperpi/plugins/xkcd_comic/README.md

 FUNCTION: update_function
-update function for xkcd_comic provides a comic, title and "alt-text" for a random XKCD commic
+update function for xkcd_comic provides a comic, title and "alt-text" for a random XKCD comic

     During each update a random comic from the entire XKCD comic corpus.
 Comics are resampled to fit appropriately onto the screen.